-Colorado business and property owners were hard hit by the 2013 floods.
+Colorado business and property owners were hard hit by the 2013 flood, 2012 High Park and Waldo Canyon fires, the 2013 Black Forest and Royal Gorge fires and road closures resulting from these disasters.
 In the canyons, floodwaters washed away motels and cabins, restaurants and stores.
-In other places retail and commercial establishments suffered extensive damage or revenue losses.
+In other places, retail and commercial establishments suffered extensive damage or revenue losses.
 Farther east, farmers lost their crops and oil wells were damaged or shut down.
 CDBG-DR economic recovery programs address these impacts.

-The Recover Colorado Workforce Development Training Grant has been cancelled.
+The Recover Colorado Workforce Development Training Grant has been canceled.
 Other State Workforce Development programs can be found at the Colorado Community College System website.

 Economic Recovery Programs

 The Recover Colorado Business Grant & Loan program assists small business and non-profits (including special districts).
 Fifty percent of the funds allocated are for low-and-moderate incomes businesses and individuals.

 The Tourism Marketing Grant Program will assist Non‐profit and quasi‐governmental entities in promoting tourism and visitor‐related jobs, job retention and/or economic impact in the Flood Designated Disaster Area as previously defined.
 These marketing promotional grant funds will be distributed to entities that have tourism and visitor related business communities in their jurisdictions that have suffered concentrated economic losses having a large impact on the local economy relative to the size of the community.